-\IMPORTANT NOTICE\: All Veterans should thoroughly review admissions standards and testing requirements before submitting an application.
+IMPORTANT NOTICE: All Veterans should thoroughly review admissions standards and testing requirements before submitting an application.
+Veterans should consult the school Veterans Affairs Certifying Official for information and assistance in applying or benefits.

-Veterans should consult the school Veterans' Affairs Certifying Official for information and assistance in applying or benefits. \Note: \Allow four to eight weeks for VA application or any paperwork to be processed by the Veterans' Administration Regional Office in Muskogee, Oklahoma.
+Note: Allow four to eight weeks for VA application or any paperwork to be processed by the Veterans Administration

+Regional Office in Muskogee, Oklahoma.

-\ADVANCE PAY
+ADVANCE PAY

-All VA students must pay their tuition and fees up front. \Advance pay is available for eligible students upon request.
-Students must request advance pay 30 days prior to the beginning of class.
+All VA students must pay their tuition and fees up front.
+Advance pay is available for eligible students upon request.
+Student must request advance pay 30 days prior to the beginning of class.
 This will allow time for the funds to be distributed to the student.
-Navarro College does not determine eligibility of students. \All financial responsibility rests upon the student and not Navarro College.\
+Navarro College does not determine eligibility of students.
+All financial responsibility rests upon the student and not Navarro College.

-\CAUTION
+CAUTION

-\VA students may be required to pay their tuition and fees.
-It is the responsibility of the student receiving benefits to notify the Veterans' Affairs Certifying Official immediately if there are any changes in his/her enrollment.
+VA students may be required to pay their tuition and fees.
+It is the responsibility of the student receiving benefits to notify the Veterans Affairs Certifying Official immediately if there are any changes in his/her enrollment.
 If a student changes his/her curriculum or transfers to another college, the veteran should notify the VA certifying official immediately.

-\IMPORTANT NOTICE: \In order to remain eligible for benefits, students utilizing veterans benefits must meet school standards of conduct, academic (satisfactory) progress, and class attendance.
+IMPORTANT NOTICE:To remain eligible for benefits, students utilizing VA benefits must meet school standards of conduct, academic (satisfactory) progress, and class attendance.
 Students should, therefore, report to the Office of Admissions & Records to withdraw if they do not plan to pursue their courses or to attend regularly.
-If a student drops out of college without permission or is placed on scholastic probation, he or she may become ineligible for further veterans benefits.
+If a student drops classes or is placed on scholastic probation, he or she may become ineligible for further VA benefits.
+It is the student's responsibility to notify the Certifying Official when he/she registers for courses and if there are any changes in enrollment status from the time VA Enrollment Certification was requested until the end of the term.